humble92/GitAnalysis/README.md

   -- import git logs into the MySQL database from a log file (text format) -- carry out statistics within the MySQL database for the number of commits, authors, domains in a certain period

+For a detailed instruction on how to use this program, please refer to usage.txt.

 (3) run.sh